swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ```

 If the specified mode is invalid, the flag will be ignored, and a warning will
 be emitted.
-This warning will belong to the `StrictLanguageFeatures` diagnostic
-group.
+This warning will belong to the diagnostic group `StrictLanguageFeatures`.
 In a series of either of these options applied to a given feature, only the
 last option will be honored.
 If an upcoming feature is both implied by the effective language mode and